Ben16/DarkfireSTSMod/README.md

 This mod is built using [Basemod](https://github.com/daviscook477/BaseMod/wiki/Installation) and [Mod the Spire](https://github.com/kiooeht/ModTheSpire).

-Note: You'll need to add a lib directory with BaseMod and ModTheSpire jars in it in order to build the mod.
+Note: You'll need to add a `lib` directory with BaseMod and ModTheSpire jars in it in order to build the mod.
 This mod will be built to that directory.

 # Details
 ## Character
 The Darkfire is a new character you can select.
 The selection icon and portrait are my art, as one can probably tell (think of it as placeholder art for an actual artist).
 The in-game art is just Ironclad, as one can also probably tell.

+The Darkfire's cards revolve around exhaution and generating 'Flames' (0-cost, exhaust and ethereal cards that have small effects).
+As I add more powers and relics, hopefully the cards will have greater synergy with each other.

 ## Cards
 * **Ash Spray** - deal 1 damage to each enemy 4 times.